 Design Process

-The design process for me depends on the stage of the game when I start working on a level.
+The design process is also influenced by the stage of the game when I start working on a level.
 If it’s starting from scratch, I will focus on understanding and modeling the game space as well as establishing standards and performance goals on the target platforms.
-If a large number of different platforms are involved, determining what steps may be possible to achieve good performance on the less powerful systems becomes important to maintain quality.

 Sketches of different quality are created when needed to convey an idea.
 Sometimes it is gameplay specific, design specific, or functionally specific, like for a boss fight.
+I tend to work iteratively, moving from plan to elevation, to understand the problem in 3 dimensions.
+In some cases, I might start blocking things out in 3d as well in an application like SketchUp or Blender.

 Sketching a gameplay scenario to discuss with the lead designer and environment artists.